opalmedapps/docs/docs/user/index.md

 !!! note

     Only certain diagnoses are currently aliased so please follow the example below.
-    If the same diagnosis is added twice in OpenEMR, it will be shown twice in Opal.
+    If the same diagnosis is added twice for the same patient in OpenEMR, it will be shown twice in Opal.

 1. Log in to OpenEMR as clinician *Demo Doc*
     1. Find patient *Mike Brown*
     1. Add a new diagnosis of **Syringomyelia and syringobulbia** using the *Medical Problems* card
-1. Observe the diagnosis appear in Opal in the *Diagnosis* menu with today's date under the *Chart* tab
+1. Observe the diagnosis appear in the Opal app in the *Diagnosis* menu with today's date under the *Chart* tab

 #### Send educational material

-Create a simple educational document in Opal ADMIN, publish it to all patients with *Syringomyelia*, and see it appear in the Opal app for *Mike Brown*.
+Create a simple **educational document** in Opal ADMIN, publish it to all patients with the *Syringomyelia* diagnosis, and see it appear in the Opal app for *Mike Brown*.

 1. Log in to Opal ADMIN as the *DemoAdmin* user

     - Go to the *Educational / Reference Materials* menu item
     - Add a new video and use a YouTube URL
     - Remember the title you gave the material

 1. Go to the *Publication Tools* menu item and add a rule for *Educational / Reference Materials*

     - Find your education material
-    - Enter “Syringomyelia” in the *Diagnosis* section
+    - Enter "Syringomyelia" in the *Diagnosis* section
     - Submit the publication
     - Find your education material again, click the “Active” checkbox and then *Save Changes*.
         This will activate the publication rule.

 1. Log in to the Opal app as *Mike Brown*

     - View the video in the *Clinical Reference Material* section of *Mike Brown*'s chart

     !!! note

         It may take a few minutes for the material to get published and appear for the patient.

 #### Create a new patient and request access to their data

 Create a new patient in OpenEMR, request access to their data in Opal ADMIN, create a new Opal user account on Opal's registration site, and log in to the Opal app with this new user.

-1. Log in to OpenEMR as **Demo Doc**
+1. Log in to OpenEMR as *Demo Doc*
 1. Create a new patient in OpenEMR
     - Be sure to complete all fields
     - Provide a 7-digit MRN (medical record number)
     - Provide a healthcare number with 4 letters followed by 8 numbers
-        - Like: ABCD12345678 (emulates the Quebec Medicare number)
+        - For example, `ABCD12345678` (emulates the Quebec Medicare number)
 1. Log in to Opal ADMIN as *DemoAdmin*
     - In the Administration section, open the *Patients* menu item
     - Select *Opal Registration*